rosslynratioed/bluesky-custom-domain-handles-guide/README.md

 ## Footnotes

-1. You can read the official BlueSky tutorial posted to their blog [here](https://blueskyweb.xyz/blog/4-28-2023-domain-handle-tutorial)
+1. You can read the official Bluesky tutorial posted to their blog [here](https://blueskyweb.xyz/blog/4-28-2023-domain-handle-tutorial)
 2. For a deeper dive into DIDs, you can read the docs [here](https://atproto.com/specs/did)
 3. These instructions are a simplified version of [this section](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain) of the GitHub Pages documentation.
 4. These instructions are also a simplified version of [this section](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages#using-a-subdomain-for-your-github-pages-site) of the GitHub Pages documentation